 Store-bought saline has been disinfected, which means it's safer to use on your contacts than plain tap water.
 You can use the saline to clean and store your contacts, though its cleaning properties will not be as pronounced as in enzymatic lens cleaners.

 Hydrogen peroxide will normally cause severe and painful burns to your eyes if not neutralized by this catalyst.
-Use a hydrogen peroxide solution will a low ratio, such as a 3 percent solution, and do not dilute.
+Use a hydrogen peroxide solution with a low ratio, such as a three percent solution, and do not dilute.

-Never clean contacts with or store your lenses in plain tap water.
-Tap water contains bacteria and minerals that are usually harmless to drink, but may damage your contacts or eyes.
-Distilled water has been boiled and then condensed, meaning it should not contain any minerals or microorganisms.
+Distilled water, on the other hand, has been boiled and then condensed, meaning it should not contain any minerals or microorganisms.
 Distilled water can remove small smudges from the surface of contact lenses, but will do a poor job cleaning your contacts.

 Tap water will contain minerals that may leave deposits on your lenses, but the salt should kill any of the dangerous microorganisms that may by lurking in the water.
 For added safety, boil the water and allow to cool before storing your contacts, as this will kill an even greater amount of infection-causing bacteria.